 Make sure your training program covers all aspects of the job including CPT, HCPCS, and ICD-10 code sets; classification systems; medical terminology; health information guidelines; and reimbursement methodologies.
 The program should also prepare you to earn industry credentials such as the CCA (offered by AHIMA) and CPC (offered by AAPC) certification exams.
 Thorough training and passing a certification exam will put you in a great position to get a job right out of training.

+So is medical billing and coding a good career for you?
+Absolutely.
 With the right training and a little hard work, you can conquer the challenges of medical coding and billing and land a great job at a critical time in the field.
 Becoming a medical coder is worth the effort it takes when you enroll in the right program.
 Already finished with school?
 What has your training experience been?
 Comment below and let us know what encouragement you have for any of the newbies in the field.

 If you are interested in this in-demand career and would like to become a medical coding and billing specialist, browse through Career Step’s medical coding program with comprehensive ICD-10 training.
 Call us now for more info!